128technology/docs/docs/config_ha.md

 ---
-title: Configuring High Availability (128T Router)
+title: Configuring Dual Node High Availability
-sidebar_label: High Availability
+sidebar_label: Dual Node High Availability
 ---

 This document contains the steps required for configuring support for high availability (HA) on a 128T router.
 Unlike traditional routers, where deploying high availability involved deploying two separate routers and using a protocol such as VRRP or HSRP to provide failover protection, the 128T deploys software instances (referred to as "nodes") in pairs, but are collectively referred to as a single, logical router.